AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 * PyQt-2.2 or greater, but less than PyQt-4.5.3

-In many examples in this documentation we will use the [rez-env](Command-Line-Tools#rez-env) command line tool.
+In many examples in this documentation we will use the :ref:`rez-env` command line tool.
 This tool takes a list of package requests and creates the resulting configured environment.
 It places you in a subshell.
 Simply exit the shell to return to a non-configured environment.